josemita87/quant_finance/DataEngineering/README.md

 ## Notes
 - The original course deliverables live under `ML-course/`.
 They are intentionally preserved and excluded from automated refactors.
-- New work will follow the same Poetry-based layout once future projects are added.
+- New work will follow the same uv-based layout once future projects are added.

 ## Related Projects
 - [MWC](../MWC/README.md)